 Do you have to move quickly in order to secure your next house?
 If so then you may be more interested in accepting an offer from buyers who are not part of a chain.
 If you are in no hurry to move, then you could hold out for a higher offer.

 A buyer who is not part of a chain and who already has a mortgage approved is a more favourable purchaser than someone who needs to sell their own home in order to fund the purchase, and who hasn’t yet got a mortgage approved.
 Similar with a cash-buyer, as they have the money in the bank ready.

 Discuss your considerations with your estate agent who are there to guide you.

 Accepting the offer

-If you do accept an offer it is usually ‘subject to survey’, which means as long as the survey doesn’t throw up any surprises, the buyer will most likely complete the sale.
+If you do accept an offer it is usually ‘subject to contract’, which means as long as a survey doesn’t throw up any surprises, the buyer will most likely complete the sale.
 Offers will also only be made official once your estate agent can prove the buyer has the finances to purchase.

 An accepted offer is not legally binding until contracts are exchanged.
 This means a buyer can back out of the sale at any point up until contracts are exchanged.
 This is also the same for the seller.